dipc-cc/sp2graph/README.md

 ![sp2graph logo](/doc/images/sp2graph_logo.png "sp2graph code")

 The goal of _sp2graph_ project is to provide tools for analyzing the bond-order of *sp<sup>2</sup>*-hybridized carbon nanostructures.
-This is particular interesting for the interpretation of recent experiments performed with scanning tunneling microscopy on graphene-based nanostructures synthesized on metallic surfaces.
+This is particular interesting for the interpretation of recent experiments performed with scanning probe microscopy on graphene-based nanostructures synthesized on metallic surfaces.

 ## Objectives ##
 Given the `xyz` geometry of a planar carbon-based structure (*sp<sup>2</sup>*-hybridized), __sp2graph__ aims to provide:

    - all possible Kekulé representations
-   - the most stable structure according to Clar's &pi;-sextet theory
+   - the most stable Clar structure according to Clar's &pi;-sextet theory
    - allow for user defined initial constrains, by imposing:
       - single or double bonds at specified connections
       - radicals at specific sites
-   - estimation of the most stable structure through first-neighbors tight-binding model
+   - estimation of the most stable Kekulé structure through simple nearest-neighbor tight-binding model

 ## Introduction ##